 The new year is the perfect time to get our thoughts in order and to think about how our practice can evolve over the next 12 months.

 Here are our seven yoga resolutions that might resonate with you:

 Are we aging?
 The answer is “always".
-In this world of quick fixes we seem to have forgotten our traditional practices and ignored the fact that a stich in time saves nine.
+In this world of quick fixes, we seem to have forgotten our traditional practices and ignored the fact that a stitch in time saves nine.
 A few gentle body stretches or some quick rounds of Surya Namaskarin the morning can work wonders for your body.
 It wouldn’t be long before you come to know that your body has become more flexible.

 Buy a New Yoga Mat

-We can all become attached to our yoga mat but as time goes by, the wear and tear, grip and overall look of our mat begins to deteriorate.
+We can all become attached to our yoga mat but as time goes by, the wear and tear, grip, and overall look of our mat begin to deteriorate.
 The last thing you want is your hands slipping in downward dog.
-We have tried a lot of yoga mats over the years and have two favorites - Lululemon’s Reversible Mat and Manduka’s Yoga Pro Mat; both are made with high quality materials that will last much longer.
+We have tried a lot of yoga mats over the years and have two favorites - Lululemon’s Reversible Mat and Manduka’s Yoga Pro Mat; both are made with high-quality materials that will last much longer.